2007 Georgia Tech Yellow Jackets football team: Clemson

 The Yellow Jackets got their first conference win against rival Clemson.
 The Tigers averaged 38 points a game leading up to the contest but only managed a field goal.
 The Tech defense held C. J. Spiller and James Davis to a combined 62 yards on 21 attempts.
 The Tech defense also accumulated 6 sacks and an interception in their effort.
 Tech's Travis Bell kicked two field goals while Clemson's Mark Buchholz missed four of his five attempted field goals.
 Georgia Tech's offense controlled the clock with a ferocious ground attack, which featured Tashard Choice's 142 rushing yards and a touchdown.
 Clemson has not scored a touchdown in Bobby Dodd Stadium since 2003.
 Tech will be on the road for the next two weeks before returning to Atlanta to play the Army Black Knights for the annual homecoming celebration.

 Maryland

-Pregame Line: Maryland +2.5

 Placekicker Travis Bell missed two of four field goal attempts including a 52 yarder on Tech's last possession in a 28–26 loss to Maryland.
 Maryland stormed ahead of Tech taking a 21–3 lead by the beginning of the second quarter.
 Tech rallied and by the fourth quarter had closed the gap to 2 points on a Taylor Bennett to Demaryius Thomas touchdown pass.
 The two-point conversion attempt failed and Tech would not score again.
 Tech was led by the rushing of Tashard Choice who carried 32 times for 135 yards and Demaryius Thomas' 9 receptions and 139 yards.
 Tech's defense amassed four sacks and recovered a fumble.